John Shute of PufCreativ is an established Colorado cannabis marketer whose Jersey roots have led him back to the Garden State.

 He believes strongly in the fight in New Jersey for the creation of a just industry.

-While working in nightlife in Florida, Shute became the Marketing Director for a California-based cannabis contract facility there with little experience in the cannabis industry.
+While working nightlife in Florida, Shute became the Marketing Director for a California-based cannabis contract facility with little experience in cannabis.

 “I dove right into everything you can learn in cannabis from start to finish and seed to sale,” Shute said.

-After a few years, when an expected promotion fell through while he was living in Colorado, he opened his cannabis marketing firm PufCreativ in 2017.
+After a few years, when an expected promotion fell through while living in Colorado, he opened his cannabis marketing firm PufCreativ in 2017.

 “We kind of took that negative and turned it into a positive,” Shute explained.
 “Shitty situations happen in cannabis all the time.
 You always have to learn to adopt and turn it into a positive like we did with this company.”

 PufCreativ’s expertise includes logo design, packaging, branding, website design and development, social media, and creating newsletters.
-They currently work with Business 2 Business (B2B) and Business 2 Consumer (B2C) companies in the hemp and cannabis industries, helping them navigate marketing from start to finish.
+They currently work with Business 2 Business (B2B) and Business 2 Consumer (B2C) companies in the hemp and cannabis industries.
+The firm helps them navigate marketing from start to finish.
 PufCreative currently has 20-30 clients in 15 to 20 states.
-While in the industry Shute has since met many people at conferences and marketed the firm well to build its client base.
-Via Search Engine Optimization (SEO), PufCreativ ranks on the first page of Google for “cannabis marketing,” which helps them secure clients.
+Shute has since met many people at conferences and marketed the firm well to build its client base.
+Via Search Engine Optimization (SEO), PufCreativ ranks on the first page of Google for “cannabis marketing.”
+It helps them secure clients.
 In addition, their social media and Shute’s efforts at promoting the firm by speaking on panels have added up.

-Since being established, PufCreativ has won several industry awards.
+Since being established, PufCreativ won several industry awards.